Static overlay

 See our members

-Our members are working on many projects, including Africa’s largest multi-country clinical trial to treat mild to moderate COVID-19; a review of the ethics of exclusion in vaccine trials; and studies on vaccine confidence in different populations.
-Some have joined expert working or advisory groups – see topic list below.
-Several of these groups have developed shortlists of priority research questions in low-resource settings.
+Our members are working on many projects through expert working or advisory groups – see the topic list below.
+Several of these groups have developed shortlists of priority projects in low-resource settings.

 Resources

 We have developed a library of resources and tools suggested by our working groups and individual members.
-We also maintain a searchable table of scientific publications on COVID-19 co-authored by members:
+We also maintain a searchable table of scientific publications on infectious diseases as well as AMR co-authored by members:

-We are looking for individuals and institutions who want to lend their commitment and expertise to fast-track COVID-19 research in low-resource settings
+We are looking for dedicated individuals and institutions who are eager to contribute their expertise and commitment to fast-track research in infectious diseases with potential for epidemics and pandemics, as well as antimicrobial resistance (AMR), specific to low-resource settings.